wundergraph/cosmo/rfc/custom-modules-v1.md

 ### Terminology

-- **Gateway**: The main entry point for incoming GraphQL requests.
-The gateway is responsible for routing requests to the appropriate subgraphs and aggregating the responses.
+- **Router**: The main entry point for incoming GraphQL requests.
+The router is responsible for routing requests to the appropriate subgraphs and aggregating the responses.
 - **Subgraph**: A GraphQL service that provides a subset of the overall schema.
-Subgraphs are connected to the gateway and can be queried independently or as part of a federated query.
+Subgraphs are connected to the router and can be queried independently or as part of a federated query.
-- **Operation**: A GraphQL operation that is sent to the gateway.
+- **Operation**: A GraphQL operation that is sent to the router.
 An operation can be a query, mutation, or subscription.
-- **Request**: A GraphQL request that is sent to the gateway.
+- **Request**: A GraphQL request that is sent to the router.
 A request can contain an operation, variables, and extensions.
-- **Response**: A GraphQL response that is sent from the gateway to the client.
+- **Response**: A GraphQL response that is sent from the router to the client.
 A response can contain data, errors, and extensions.
-- **Hooks**: Functions that are called at specific points in the gateway lifecycle.
+- **Hooks**: Functions that are called at specific points in the router lifecycle.
 Hooks can be used to intercept and modify requests and responses, handle errors, and perform custom logic.
-- **Telemetry**: The collection of data related to the gateway and subgraph lifecycle.
+- **Telemetry**: The collection of data related to the router and subgraph lifecycle.
 Telemetry can include metrics, traces, and logs.
-OpenTelemetry is used to collect telemetry data in the gateway.
+OpenTelemetry is used to collect telemetry data in the Router.
-- **Application**: The overall gateway application that includes the gateway, subgraphs, and custom modules.
+- **Application**: The overall router application that includes the router, subgraphs, and custom modules.
 The application lifecycle includes startup, shutdown, and error handling.
-- **Module**: A custom extension that can be added to the gateway.
-Modules can implement hooks to interact with the gateway lifecycle and customize behavior.
+- **Module**: A custom extension that can be added to the router.
+Modules can implement hooks to interact with the router lifecycle and customize behavior.